hazelweakly/hazelweakly.me/src/_resume/cv.md

 Galois, Inc., is a formal verification consulting company that specializes in high assurance software and cryptography.

-As the first Ops employee, I helped shape the career ladder and scope of responsibilities for DevOps, taking care to match existing concerns with evolving needs.
+As the first Ops employee, I assisted in shaping the career ladder and scope of responsibilities for DevOps, taking care to match existing concerns with evolving needs.
 Part of that work resulted in advising on a coherent plan to address the recent growing desire inside the Department of Defence for transitionable R&D initiatives.

 - Built out an internal platform, enabling infrastructure and tooling knowledge sharing and reuse.